Terraforming of Mars

-The terraforming of Mars or the terraformation of Mars is a hypothetical procedure that would consist of a planetary engineering project or concurrent projects, with the goal to transform Mars from a planet hostile to terrestrial life to one that can sustainably host humans and other lifeforms free of protection or mediation.
-The process would involve the modification of the planet's extant climate, atmosphere, and surface through a variety of resource-intensive initiatives, and the installation of a novel ecological system or systems.
+The terraforming of Mars is a hypothetical procedure that would consist of a planetary engineering project or concurrent projects aspiring to transform Mars from a planet hostile to life to one that could sustainably host humans and other lifeforms free of protection or mediation.
+The process would involve the modification of the planet's extant climate, atmosphere, and surface through a variety of resource-intensive initiatives, as well as the installation of a novel ecological system or systems.

 Justifications for choosing Mars over other potential terraforming targets include the presence of water and a geological history that suggests it once harbored a dense atmosphere similar to Earth's.
-Hazards and difficulties include low gravity, low light levels relative to Earth's, and the lack of a magnetic field.
+Hazards and difficulties include low gravity, toxic soil, low light levels relative to Earth's, and the lack of a magnetic field.

-Disagreement exists about whether current technology could render the planet habitable.
-Reasons for objecting to terraforming include ethical concerns about terraforming and the considerable cost that such an undertaking would involve.
-Reasons for terraforming the planet include allaying concerns about resource use and depletion on Earth and arguments that the altering and subsequent or concurrent settlement of other planets decreases the odds of humanity's extinction.
+Although new techniques have emerged that could raise Mars's average global temperature by tens of degrees within a few decades, the terraforming of Mars is considered to be infeasible using present-day technology.
+Disagreement exists about whether future technology should render the planet habitable.
+Reasons for supporting terraforming the planet include allaying concerns about resource consumption and depletion on Earth and arguments that the alteration and settlement of other planets decreases the odds of humanity's extinction.
+Reasons for objecting to terraforming the planet include ethical concerns about terraforming, and the considerable energy and resource costs that such an undertaking would involve.

 Motivation and side effects

-Future population growth, demand for resources, and an alternate solution to the Doomsday argument may require human colonization of bodies other than Earth, such as Mars, the Moon, and other objects.
+Future population growth, demand for resources, and an alternate solution to the doomsday argument may require human colonization of bodies other than Earth, such as Mars, the Moon, and other objects.
 Space colonization would facilitate harvesting the Solar System's energy and material resources.

 In many aspects, Mars is the most Earth-like of all the other planets in the Solar System.
 It is thought that Mars had a more Earth-like environment early in its geological history, with a thicker atmosphere and abundant water that was lost over the course of hundreds of millions of years through atmospheric escape.
 Given the foundations of similarity and proximity, Mars would make one of the most plausible terraforming targets in the Solar System.

 Side effects of terraforming include the potential displacement or destruction of any indigenous life if such life exists.